NCAR/GPU_workshop/README.md

 The content of this course is coordinated with the series of [GPU Training sessions](https://www2.cisl.ucar.edu/what-we-do/training-library/gpu-computing-workshops) starting in Februrary 2022.
 The NVIDIA High Performance Computing Software Development Kit (NVHPC SDK) and CUDA Toolkit will be the primary software requirements for this training which will be already available on NCAR's HPC clusters as modules you may load.
 This software is free to download from NVIDIA by navigating to the [NVHPC SDK Current Release Downloads](https://developer.nvidia.com/nvidia-hpc-sdk-downloads 'NVHPC SDK') page and the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads 'CUDA Toolkit') downloads page.
 Any provided code is written specifically to build and run on NCAR's Casper HPC system but may be adapted to other systems or personal machines.
 Material will be updated as appropriate for the future deployment of NCAR's Derecho cluster and as technology progresses.

+We actively encourage that all participants join the [NCAR GPU Users Slack](ncargpuusers.slack.com).
+Invite links will be sent to registered participants.
+This communication platform is not only intended to offer support and answer questions about GPU computing, but also aid in the fostering of collegial networks and building the Earth science community towards greater collaborative research opportunities.
+Feel free to get involved in this space and share your thoughts and ideas you're exploring that may benefit from GPU computing.

 ## Course Content Contributors

 * Daniel Howard - Software Engineer I CISL/CSG